-In the course of 2012, changes will be made to the way in which 'extent' information is presented on legislation.gov.uk to display separately information about extent and territorial application.
+When resources and priorities permit, changes will be made to the way in which 'extent' information is presented on legislation.gov.uk to display separately information about extent and territorial application.
 This will enable us, for example, to specify more clearly that legislation extending to England and Wales applies only in Wales, without having to resort to an artificial 'Wales extent'.